-Susan Statham is both an avid student and teacher.
-A graduate of the Ottawa School of Art, Algonquin College, The National Portrait Academy and the University of Waterloo, she also attended part-time studies at The Ontario College of Art, as well as workshops at the Cecil-Graves Studio in Italy and the Art Students League in New York.
+Susan Statham is an avid student and teacher.
+She is a graduate of Algonquin College, the University of Waterloo, one year special art in Ottawa, The National Portrait Academy, part-time studies at The Ontario College of Art, and workshops at the Cecil-Graves Studio in Italy and the Art Students League in New York.

-Although experienced in most mediums, her favorite is oils and her preferred subject matter is portraiture.
+Experienced in most mediums, her favourite is oils and her preferred subject matter is portraiture.
 Her commissions have included portraits of our first woman Lieutenant-Governor, the Hon.
 Pauline McGibbon and her husband, Donald McGibbon.
+For Canada’s 150th, Susan was commissioned by Galerie Q to paint the Nation Builder’s series of 12 of Canada’s prime ministers.
+This work has been showcased in Arabella magazine and there are plans to take it on a Canadian tour.

 See also: Susan Statham – Writer